The Latest Corneal Transplant Techniques

 (A) The cornea consists of five main layers: the superficial multilayered epithelial cell layer, Bowman's membrane, which is a condensation of the anterior stromal layer; the corneal stromal layer (making up the major thickness of the cornea) consisting largely of collagen with relatively low numbers of stromal keratocytes; Descemet's membrane; and most posteriorly, the endothelial cell monolayer that is responsible for deturgescing the stroma to maintain corneal transparency.
 (B) Penetrating keratoplasty.
 (C) Anterior lamellar keratoplasty.
 (D) Deep lamellar endothelial keratoplasty.
 (E) Descemet's stripping automated endothelial keratoplasty.
 (F) Descemet's membrane endothelial keratoplasty. *Image adapted from a publication by Professor John Dart

 Corneal transplantation without the long waiting list

-We are able to obtain corneal graft tissue at short notice from the United States.
-All tissue is stringently tested to international standards if tissue banking.
+We are able to obtain corneal graft tissue at short notice (1 week) from the United States.
+All tissue is stringently tested to international standards of tissue banking.